yaKsirhC/yaKsirhC/README.md

 <br>
 You can contact me via ✉: chrisuser199@gmail.com
 <br>
-You can also contact me via tweeter: Chris Kay
+You can also contact me via tweeter: @yaksirhC